usnistgov/FIPS201/_FIPS201/frontend.md

 - not obscure printed information; and
 - not impede access to machine-readable information.

-Departments and agencies may incorporate additional tamper-resistance and anti-counterfeiting methods.
+Departments and agencies MAY incorporate additional tamper-resistance and anti-counterfeiting methods.
 As a generally accepted security procedure, Federal departments and agencies are strongly encouraged to periodically review the viability, effectiveness, and currency of employed tamper resistance and anti-counterfeiting methods.